pytchlang/pytch-tutorials/splat-the-moles/tutorial.md

 Scratch's `forever` is `while True:`.
 The Pytch functions we need for the 'body' of the `while` loop are `pytch.wait_seconds()` and `self.switch_costume()`, and then also the functions to get a random number.

 There are some important differences:

-* Scratch works out whether you want whole-number random numbers or numbers which can have a fractional part.
+* Scratch works out whether you want whole-number random numbers, or numbers which can have a fractional part.
 Python has separate functions for the two jobs:

-    * `random.randint(lowest, highest)` chooses a random whole number from `lowest` to `highest` inclusive.
+    * `random.randint(lowest, highest)` chooses a random whole number ('integer') from `lowest` to `highest` inclusive.

     * `random.uniform(lowest, highest)` chooses a random number anywhere between `lowest` and `highest`, not necessarily a whole number.

-* In Scratch, you give the position of an item in a list by calling the first one _position 1_, the second one _position 2_, and so on.
-  _Python counts from zero in this situation_, so in Python, the first thing in a list is at _position 0_.
+* In Scratch, you give the position of an item in a list by saying the first item is at _position 1_, the second one is at _position 2_, and so on.  _Python counts from zero in this situation_, so in Python, the first item in a list is at _position 0_.

 Just like Scratch, you can say which costume you want to switch to either by name, or by number.
 We want to choose between the costumes